-If you’d like to retain Clark Law and Associates of Portland for a Tort Claim notice, give our Portland office a call.
+If you’d like to retain Clark Law and Associates, LLC, of Portland for a case involving Tort Claim Notice, give our Portland office a call at (503) 238-1010.

 Disclaimer: Legal information on this site is only for general purposes and may not be timely updated.
 Any information on this site is not a substitute for legal representation and application of the current laws to your case.